nus-cs2103-AY2122S1/ip/docs/README.md

 Expected outcome:

-Adds a deadline task with the description "return book" and the date "02 Dec 2021" into the list.
+Adds a deadline task with the name "return book" and the date "02 Dec 2021 1800" into the list.

 <br>